 Area Timed Entry Ticket

-There are two ways to get a ticket when you visit the park: on the Universal Studios Japan app or at a ticket machine located in Central Park (near the JAWS attraction).
+There are two ways to get a ticket when you visit the park: on the Universal Studios Japan app or at a ticket machine in Central Park (near the JAWS attraction).

 Area Standby Entry Ticket

 Lottery results are announced an hour before your desired entry time.
 Depending on the crowds, you may be able to enter the area without a timed ticket.
-That’ll depend on the day of your visit.

 Read more about the Timed Entry Ticket on the official Universal Studios Japan website.